Brennan & Geraghtys Store: History

 This was a boom period in Maryborough as it was for Queensland generally.
 However, in the following decade Brennan & Geraghty's business began to fail and in 1896 a meeting of the creditors decided to liquidate the firm.
 In the years between 1886 and 1903, assets were disposed of and all debts were eventually paid out.
 The store itself was purchased by Frank Geraghty, Martin's son, who rented it back to Brennan & Geraghty for ten shillings a week.

 In 1902 Michael Geraghty purchased the butcher's shop next door to the store which was owned by the Kruger family.
 By this time Lennox Street was predominantly residential as it is today.
 The butcher's shop was demolished and Michael built a house on the site for his mother, Catherine, following his father's death in 1904.
 This new house was named "Uskerty" after the birthplace in Ireland of Catherine Geraghty's mother.

 From 1903, when the partnership of Brennan & Geraghty was finally dissolved, until her death in 1934, Catherine Geraghty ran the store with help from her family, particularly Agnes, Florence and George.
 In 1934 the Geraghty family also purchased The Cottage at 62 Lennox Street.
 This was a relocated building which incorporated a 1970s cottage with extensions possibly from the 1890s.
 The business continued to run until 1971, as George Geraghty wished to complete one hundred years of trading from the premises.
 He died in 1973.

 Some of the contents of the house and store were sold after George Geraghty's death and a demolition order was placed on the store by the Maryborough City Council.
 The whole Geraghty complex was purchased by the National Trust in 1975.
 By this time, grocery shopping practices had changed and stores like Brennan & Geraghty's were rare.
-What made this store even rarer was the fact that George had not made changes and had not disposed of stock or records.
+What made this store even rarer was that George had not made changes and had not disposed of stock or records.
 Many items in the store were no longer manufactured, or are now manufactured or sold in a different form.
 A fund raising campaign for the conservation of the store and contents was begun in the 1980s and had strong local support.
 In 1990 the store was opened to the public as a store museum.